raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 	- **2:** generating a signing request(using the private key)
 	-  **3:** signing the certificate(using the private key of the CA)
 - Add values to the CSR to add the **user certificate to certain groups(the user will get the group permissions after the certificate generation)**, like the **administrators group**
+- Similarly, the `nodes` must be added to a group named `system nodes`.
+- The `CN` is the name that `kubectl client` authenticates with when you run the `kubectl command`.
+So in the `audit logs` and elsewhere, this is the name that you will see.
 - You can add these certificates to a **Kubeconfig file** to avoid passing them as values to every request
-- Any user requests go through the kube-apiserver and need to authenticate against it
+- Any user request go through the kube-apiserver and need to authenticate against it
-- the kube-apiserver certificate needs to accept any name that the kube-apiserver will be referred as: the IP, the local name, or the fully qualified domain name
+- the `kube-apiserver` certificate needs to accept any name that the kube-apiserver will be referred as: **the IP, the local name, or the fully qualified domain name **
-- Kubelet crtificates are named after the node they run on
+- Kubelet certificates are named after the node they run on
 ![Alt text](images/kube_apiserver_certificates.png "api")
-- Add the `CA certificate`, `generated certificate` and the `private key`  to the file inside `etc/kubernetes/manifests/`of each `commponents``
+- Add the `CA certificate`, `generated certificate` and the `private key`  to the file inside `etc/kubernetes/manifests/`of each `commponents`
 - **Certificates can be viewed on the cluster on the locations specified on the kube-apiserver pod definition file (if it was set up with kubeadm), generally /etc/kubernetes/manifests/kube-apiserver.yaml**

 ## View Certificate Details